mathewajk/LingTube/README.md

 ### 1-convert-audio.py

-This script allows the user to convert scraped YouTube audio from MP4 to WAV format, as well as converting from stereo to mono.
+This script allows the user to convert scraped YouTube audio from MP4 to WAV format, and from stereo to mono.
 The default includes mono conversion but the user can specify if they prefer to keep audio as stereo.
 The script then moves the raw MP4 and converted WAV files to separate folders.

-**Note: We are in the process of overhauling this script to include neural-net based sound event detection for better identification of useable audio.**
+In addition, the script includes an option to employ neural-net based sound event detection (SED) for better identification of usable audio by identifying speech (as opposed to music or noise).
+The output data can then be used for more informed audio chunking in the next stage, and the output figure can be used for screening purposes.

 #### Usage